frenck/awesome-home-assistant/README.md

 ## Trademark Legal Notice

-This Awesome list is not created, developed, affilliated, supported, maintained or endorsed by Home Assistant.
+This Awesome list is not created, developed, affiliated, supported, maintained or endorsed by Home Assistant.

 All product names, logos, brands, trademarks and registered trademarks are property of their respective owners.
-All company, logo, product and service names used in this list are for identification purposes only.
+All company, product, and service names used in this list are for identification purposes only.

-Use of these names, logos, trademarks and brands does not imply endorsement.
+Use of these names, logos, trademarks, and brands does not imply endorsement.

 ## License